bitsummation/pickaxe/README.md

 ---
 Pickaxe uses SQL like statements to select text from web pages.
 Instead of the SQL statements running against a database they run against live web pages.
 ### Download Page
 Download page returns a table with columns url, nodes, date, size.
-The statement below downloads aviation weather information for airports in Texas.
+The statement below downloads the entire web page but doesn't select any nodes in the where clause so not very useful.
 ```sql
 select *
 from download page 'https://www.faa.gov/air_traffic/weather/asos/?state=TX'